-The 2.550% notes due 2033 (which we refer to as the "2033 notes") will mature on July 27, 2033 and will bear interest at a rate of 2.550% per year.
-Interest on the 2033 notes is payable on January 27 and July 27 of each year, commencing on January 27, 2022.
-Chile may redeem the 2033 notes, in whole or in part, on or after April 27, 2033, at par plus accrued interest as described in the section entitled "Description of the Notes-Optional Redemption" in this prospectus supplement.
+The 4.340% notes due 2042 (the "notes") will mature on March 7, 2042 and will initially bear interest at a rate of 4.340% per year and, from the Interest Rate Step-Up Date (as defined below), at such rate increased by: (i) 12.50 basis points per year in the event that either of the SPT Events (as defined below) has not been satisfied, or (ii) 25 basis points per year in the event that both SPT Events are not satisfied, in each case, pursuant to the terms set forth under "Description of the Notes-General Terms of the Notes."
+Interest on the notes is payable on March 7 and September 7 of each year, commencing on September 7, 2022.
+Chile may redeem the notes, in whole or in part, before maturity on the terms described in the section entitled "Description of the Notes-Optional Redemption" in this prospectus supplement.